kipland-m/imgy/README.md

     printf("pixel 0: R%d G%d B%d\n", full_buffer[0], full_buffer[1], full_buffer[2]); /* first pixel first row */
     printf("pixel 3360: R%d G%d B%d\n", full_buffer[10078], full_buffer[10079], full_buffer[10080]); /* last pixel first row */

 I know that it seems weird to access pixel data about pixel 3360 at `[10078]` but due to the nature of dealing with RGB data, each byte will represent Red, Green, Blue in the rows of our buffer.
+But we have to think of it as `row stride = 10080` since that is the LENGTH of each row.
+Our first row's rgb data will live in `[0]` through `[10080]`

 But hey, NOW WE HAVE A BUFFER FULL OF PIXEL DATA!
 What's next?